mautic/mautic-typo3/Documentation/Installation/Index.rst

 =============

 Log in to your Mautic dashboard.
 Click on the little cog-wheel icon at the top-right of the screen.
 A menu opens, select "API Credentials".
 Click "New" at the top right.
-Select the authorization protcol "OAuth 1.0a" or "OAuth2", that you want to use, fill in a name, and leave the Callback URI field blank to restrict callbacks.
+Select the authorization protocol "OAuth 1.0a" or "OAuth2", that you want to use, fill in a name, and leave the Callback URI field blank to restrict callbacks.
 Then hit "Save & Close" at the top right of the screen.

 You should now have two keys, "Public Key" and "Secret Key".
 We will come back to them later.